Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The best way to get accurate information on Usenet is to post something wrong and wait for corrections.”— Matthew Austern   ❞</i>
+<i>❝“A program is never less than 90% complete, and never more than 95% complete.”— Terry Baker   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>